automl/SMAC3/doc/options.rst

 Scenario-options
 ~~~~~~~~~~~~~~~~
-The Scenario-object can be constructed either by prociding an actual
+The Scenario-object can be constructed either by providing an actual
 Scenario-object (see `SVM <quickstart.html#using-smac-in-python-svm>`_-example), or by specifing the options in a
 scenario file.
 The format of the scenario file is one option per line: